LeongZiaZiang/olist-ecommerce-analytics/README.md

 - Focus retention strategy on high-AOV customers.
 - Promote high-margin categories to increase GMV.

-## To do
+## To do/improve
-- Try out different models such as adaboost, gradient boost, XGboost.
+- Try out different ensemble methods such as adaboost, gradient boost, XGboost.
 - Create pipeline